The Indian Peafowl (Pavo cristatus): The Royal Bird and its Majestic Train

 The Train: A Spectacular Courtship Display

-A peacock displays his famous "wheel" primarily during the breeding season.
-To attract a peahen, he fans his train into a huge, colorful display and shivers it, creating a shimmering visual effect and a rustling sound.
+A peacock displays his famous "wheel" primarily during the breeding season, to attract a peahen and deter rivals.
+He fans his train into a huge, colorful display and shivers it, creating a shimmering visual effect and a rustling sound.
 Peahens are thought to choose males with the highest number of ocelli on their feathers, a sign of good health and strong genes.

 The Peacock's Call: A Surprising Sound

 While a peacock's plumage is magnificent, its call is much less so!
 It lets out a loud, piercing, and somewhat harsh scream, often described as a "may-awe" or a "kee-ow".
-This powerful call, especially common at dawn and dusk, can carry for over a mile.
+This powerful call, especially common at dawn and dusk, can carry for over a mile and serves as an alarm signal for other animals.
 The peahen also calls, but her vocalizations are generally less frequent and powerful.

 The Mystery of the White Peacock